Football is back, and life is good. Let’s attempt to predict the future.

-Please don’t confuse this as an all-encompassing preview of the position, as the goal is merely to get a solid preview of the game’s most important position and attempt to learn a thing or two along the way.
+Please don’t confuse this as an all-encompassing preview of the position; the goal is merely to get a solid preview on the game’s most important position and attempt to learn a thing or two along the way.

 Click here for more PFF tools:

 Most likely to show off the howitzer at least a few times: Los Angeles Rams QB Matthew Stafford

 Week 4 didn’t exactly go the way Stafford and company hoped, but it remains difficult to watch the ex-Lions quarterback play football for 60 minutes and not see at least one or two truly absurd throws.